Stone Canyon Eye Care provides treatment, consultation, and referrals for these and other common vision correction procedures and surgeries.

 Check out more information on lenses/frames and contacts.

 Corneal refractive therapy is a procedure for correcting myopia or nearsightedness and mild astigmatism.
 The therapy is done by having the patient wear special contact lenses at night.
 Patients will see clearly throughout the day without having to wear glasses or contacts.
 The procedure is temporary, you will need to wear the contacts nightly to get maintain results.

 LOW VISION THERAPY

-Low vision is a term that refers to partial loss of vision that cannot be corrected with contacts, eyeglasses, medication or surgery.
+Low vision is a term that refers to a partial loss of vision that cannot be corrected with contacts, eyeglasses, medication, or surgery.
 Common causes of low vision include optic nerve atrophy, macular degeneration, diabetic retinopathy, glaucoma, and inherited retinal degenerative disease.

 LASIK (Laser-Assisted in Situ Keratomileusis) is a surgery that uses lasers to reshape the cornea to create better vision.

-Dr. Smith at Stone Canyon Eye Care and our team have the experience and equipment necessary to treat and refer for many vision correction procedures and surgeries.
+Dr. Smith at Stone Canyon Eye Care and our team has the experience and equipment necessary to treat and refer for many vision correction procedures and surgeries.
 Schedule an appointment and we will be in contact soon!
-You can also call or text our office at 435-000-0000
+You can also call or text our office at (435) 359-2020